phantasticb/ds4400final/README.md

 The file was too large to include in the repo and should be downloaded manually.

 File Breakdown:
+  MLFP.ipynb - The main notebook file that has our four finished models, training, and the two additional testing results. davidson_data.csv - the dataset we compiled from the Davidson dataset [2] embeddings.ipynb - An experimental notebook where we tried to train our own word embeddings, but was not successful merged_hate.csv - the dataset compiled from the HSD dataset [3] updated_hate_speech2.csv - our original dataset from the Curated Hate Speech dataset [1] that we train our models on

 # Title
 Detecting Hate Speech in Social Media Applications